RLuong87/Profile/README.md

 :leo:

-:globe_with_meridians: I'm Richies Luong.
+-:globe_with_meridians: I'm Richies Luong.
 I am currently studying Java, React and SpringBoot at Careerdevs.

-:chart_with_upwards_trend: Working on full stack applications daily
+-:chart_with_upwards_trend: Working on full stack applications daily

-:hourglass: Algorithms as much as I can!
+-:hourglass: Algorithms as much as I can!

 ---